 The experience of the university is in its essence dialogical.
 On one side of the wall I think that that is still often the case.
 The faculty that primarily teach undergraduate courses, almost all of whom have PhDs, are especially immersed in an academic culture which is not easily taken from them.
 It is a culture that will ever be a mystery to those caught in endless pursuit of money and power signifying nothing.

 * 1996.
 Homer, Odyssey.
 Robert Fagles, translator.
 Penguin Books.

 ** 2014.
 Danielle Fox, Staff Writer.
 Pitt News.
 Welcome Back: Professionals speculate on progress of Pitt's chancellor search, Jan.
 9, 2014.

 Excuse the delay for this entry, due technical problems.
-Comments are not yet possible, but will
+Comments are not yet possible, but will be soon.

 March 23, 2014 - by David Gleicher

 The corporatization of the university first blossomed in the 1950s.
 And, despite being put on the defensive by mass student resistance in the mid-1960s into the early 70s, it had become by the 80s deeply rooted. in an oligopoly of leading state universities, e.g., UC Berkeley Texas, Michigan, and leading private ones e.g. MIT, Stanford, Harvard.
 It occurred in the science departments and schools within the university specializing in technical fields of engineering, computer science and the like.